sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 Micah Lee has recently written [a thorough guide on how to use Signal](https://theintercept.com/2017/05/01/cybersecurity-for-the-people-how-to-keep-your-chats-truly-private-with-signal/).
 Martin Shelton also has ["Signal for Beginners"](https://medium.com/@mshelton/signal-for-beginners-c6b44f76a1f0).

+As of February 2017 I've taken a serious look at Wire, an messaging app that offers end-to-end encryption similar to Signal, but has some added benefits like stand-alone native desktop applications on Mac, Windows, and [Linux](https://medium.com/@wireapp/a-step-forward-for-wire-for-linux-52f0538cac15) (no connection to Google necessary), and better GIF and video support.
+It was [audited in February 2017](https://techcrunch.com/2017/02/10/messaging-app-wire-now-has-an-external-audit-of-its-e2e-crypto/), and [more of its server code has been open sourced](https://medium.com/@wireapp/open-sourcing-wire-server-code-ef7866a731d5), which has ostensibly helped to it recently being [listed on privacytools.io as a suitable alternative to Signal](https://privacytoolsio.github.io/privacytools.io/#im).
+These encrypted communications only work if your contacts use them, so I'm hoping that the non-encryption-based benefits of Wire help sway some of my friends from things like gchat and iMessage.

 #### Desktop-to-Desktop Messaging

 I also found a desktop-only messaging app called [Ricochet](https://ricochet.im/) which uses the Tor network in an attempt to obfuscate or "eliminate" metadata of your conversations.
 From their documentation: